alexajuno/notes/college/ux-ui/Lecture 2 - Usability.md

 ### Definition

 - usability: Can it be used?
 How easy and friendly is that?
-- core principles and values: effectiveness, efficiency, satisfaction
+- Some principles, core factors and quality components, but I don't really understand if I don't have ChatGPT to ask for explaination
 - why does usability matter?
   - human are lazy. definitely lol.
 (I hate laziness though) -> ease of use is important
 - compare usability with ux